 - Sprinkle a few marigold seeds inside the heart cutter.

-- Pick up bits of paper pulp in each color and place it inside the heart cookie cutter.
+- Pick up bits of paper pulp in each color (or any color you like) and place it inside the heart cookie cutter.

 - Press down gently with your fingertips to release some extra water.